cs-au-dk/MoTyR/web-UI/README.md

 ```
 Then repeat the command with the `--inspect-brk` option passed to node
 ```
-node --inspect-brk ./build/test-runner/src/index.js -m /home/motyr/motyr/out-type-regression/debugging/big-integer@1.4.6_1.4.7_deposit-iban@1.1.0/_auxClient-deposit-iban@1.1.0/model.json -n big-integer --libraryVersion 1.4.6 --coverage false -f /home/motyr/motyr/out-type-regression/debugging/big-integer@1.4.6_1.4.7_deposit-iban@1.1.0/_auxClient-deposit-iban@1.1.0 --exactValueChecking false
+node --inspect-brk ./build/test-runner/src/index.js -m /home/NoRegretsPlus/NoRegretsPlus/out-type-regression/debugging/big-integer@1.4.6_1.4.7_deposit-iban@1.1.0/_auxClient-deposit-iban@1.1.0/model.json -n big-integer --libraryVersion 1.4.6 --coverage false -f /home/NoRegretsPlus/NoRegretsPlus/out-type-regression/debugging/big-integer@1.4.6_1.4.7_deposit-iban@1.1.0/_auxClient-deposit-iban@1.1.0 --exactValueChecking false
 ```
 Open chrome and enter `chrome://inspect` in the navigation bar.
 Click the inspect link below Target (v8.10.0), which will open the debugger window.
-It may be helpful to put a breakpoint at the `addTypeRegression` function in the `testResult.ts` file since this will stop MoTyR every time a type regression is encountered.
+It may be helpful to put a breakpoint at the `addTypeRegression` function in the `testResult.ts` file since this will stop NoRegretsPlus every time a type regression is encountered.

 <a name="version-diff"></a>
 #### Version diff
-MoTyR includes a version diff tool that is sometimes useful for debugging the root causes of type regressions.
+NoRegretsPlus includes a version diff tool that is sometimes useful for debugging the root causes of type regressions.
 For example, to compare _big-integer_ version _1.4.6_ with version _1.4.7_ write:

 ```